 (216) 575-1234

-Housed within a historic arcade once known as Crystal Palace, the Hyatt Regency Cleveland lobby is like no other.
-Completed in 1890, the Arcade is a five-story shopping area that’s described as America’s first indoor shopping center, inspired by Galleria Vittorio Emanuele II in Milan, Italy.
-Occupying the upper levels is Hyatt Regency Cleveland, with 293 guestrooms including five suites and 30 suites.
-Easily one of the city’s finest examples of architecture, the Arcade was Cleveland’s first building listed on the National Register of Historic Places.
+Housed within a historic arcade, the Hyatt Regency Cleveland lobby is like no other.
+Completed in 1890, the Arcade is a five-story shopping area described as America’s first indoor shopping center.
+Although that’s debatable, you will likely be awed by your surroundings.
+Indeed, its architecture is inspired by Milan’s famous Galleria Vittorio Emanuele.
+Occupying the upper levels is Hyatt Regency Cleveland, with 293 guestrooms.
+Of those, there are five suites and 30 suites.
+The Arcade was Cleveland’s first building on the National Register of Historic Places.
+Above all, you will not see another lobby in America like the Hyatt Regency Cleveland.
+Of course, even if you can’t stay the night, you can always eat at the hotel’s 1890 Restaurant.
+Please check the Hyatt website for breakfast, lunch, and dinner hours.

 80 Columbus Circle